Crave-Trinity/crave-trinity-frontend/README.md

 ---
 ## **🚀 CRAVE MVP – Finalized Architecture & Execution Plan**

-## **📌 Summary – What We’re Shipping First**
+## **📌 What We’re Shipping First**
 CRAVE is **an AI-powered craving insights system**, built to provide **personalized behavioral analysis using user logs, AI/RAG retrieval, and LoRA fine-tuned analytics.**
-⚠️ Disclaimer: CRAVE intends to provide analytical insights based on user-logged cravings data.
-It will not offer medical predictions, diagnoses, or treatment recommendations prior to FDA SaMD approval.
-Any behavioral insights should be viewed as informational only, and users should consult a healthcare professional for medical or therapeutic guidance.

 * ✅ Apple Watch + iPhone App** → Seamless craving logging.
 * ✅ Backend that processes & analyzes cravings, not just stores them.
 * ✅ RAG (Retrieval-Augmented Generation) to personalize AI responses without costly fine-tuning.
 * ✅ LoRA (Low-Rank Adaptation) to fine-tune craving personas with minimal compute costs.
 * ✅ A scalable backend with fast inference on AWS, using open-source models.

+⚠️ Disclaimer: CRAVE intends to provide analytical insights based on user-logged cravings data.
+It will not offer medical predictions, diagnoses, or treatment recommendations prior to FDA SaMD approval.
+Any behavioral insights should be viewed as informational only, and users should consult a healthcare professional for medical or therapeutic guidance.

 ---